vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 # Modern Improvements
 With the introduction of Ranges and Views in C++20, working with algorithms became more expressive and easier to read.
 A range is a representation of a asequence of elements with a begin iterator and an end sentinel.
-The ranges library, defined in the ```<ranges>``` header, is an extension and generalization of the standard algorithms and iterator libraries, which makes it more powerful, composable, and less error-prone.
+The standard ranges library, defined in the ```<ranges>``` header, is an extension and generalization of the standard algorithms and iterator libraries, which makes it more powerful, flexible, composable, and less error-prone.

 The ranges library includes:
 * range algorithms (function objects that perform immediate computation and execution of ranges ([eager evaluation](https://share.google/aimode/UnfevoWfIYgsIVtjH)))